Why now is the best time to be working in semiconductors

 Quick Job Search

 2019 was a tumultuous year for the semiconductor industry.
 According to Gartner, worldwide revenue from the sector declined by 11.9 per cent last year, due mainly to an oversupply in the memory market, but further complicated by US-China trade wars.
 Add to this the ending of Moore’s Law and it would be easy to think that semiconductors had had their day.
+Many people have even said the semiconductor industry is dying.
+In reality this is far from true.

 But in reality this is far from true.
 The industry is predicted to have a rebound in 2020, followed by record high revenues the following year.
 Indeed, Malcolm Penn, chairman and CEO of industry analyst Future Horizons, has said that 2019’s “sharp correction” was a “good omen” for the industry and that chip vendors plan for these corrections, so that they can survive the downturn in semiconductor’s boom-bust cycles.